 Please review these tips before purchasing a policy.

 · Determine if your need is short-term or long-term.
 If you only need coverage for 12 months (or less), an inexpensive temporary policy may be the best option.
-Rates are typically very low and you can often get approval within hours.
+Rates are typically very low, and you can often get approval within hours.
 However, benefits are limited, and adding a prescription drug or office visit copay will increase the premium.
 However, many policies do include Urgent Care and "Telecoc" benefits with a small or no copay.

 · Allow us to help you enroll in the right policy.
 With our unbiased experience, we will ensure you are getting an affordable high-quality plan that provides the coverages you need most.
-Remember...we work for you, and not one specific insurer.
+We work for you, and not one specific insurer.
 We can assist you with finding federal tax credits that could dramatically cut your premium.
-Remember, on Exchange plans, you might be eligible for federal aid.
+On Exchange plans, you might be eligible for federal aid.
 It's very important to correctly calculate the amount of the subsidy.

 · If you obtain insurance from us, please do not hesitate to call or email any time you have any questions regarding your policy.
 In many instances, we will provide an answer quicker and easier than directly contacting the health insurer.
 Usually, you can expect to receive a live email or phone response quite promptly.
 On weekends, we answer all emails.

 · Consider a “catastrophic” plan or a Health Savings Account.
 HSA rates in Ohio continue to stay very low.
 If you don’t visit the doctor often, and are in good health, the savings could be substantial.
 Ohio prices are traditionally very low compared to most states.
 Higher deductibles will lower the cost.
 NOTE: HSA plans are eligible for federal tax credit subsidies.
 Typically, they are offered in Bronze and Silver tiers.